4d/docs/docs/Project/architecture.md

 ### *databaseName*.4DProject file

-Project file, used to designate the project.
-You can drop this file to the 4D application to launch the project.
+Project development file, used to designate and launch the project.
+This file can be opened by:

+- 4D Developer
+- 4D Server (read-only, see XXX)

+**Note:** In 4D projects, development is done with 4D Developer and multi-user development is managed through source control tools.
+4D Server can open .4DProject files for testing pupose

-### Sources
+### Sources folder

 Contents|Description|Format
 --------|-------|----